Doppelgänger: Literature

-Examples in film
+In Neil Gaiman's novel Coraline (2002), the heroine meets up with improved look-alikes of her parents and all her neighbors when she enters the Other Mother's world.

+Film

 In Das Mirakel and The Miracle (both 1912) the Virgin Mary (as Doppelgängerin) takes the place of a nun who has run away from her convent in search of love and adventure.
-Both based on the 1911 play The Miracle by Karl Vollmöller.
+Both are based on the 1911 play The Miracle by Karl Vollmöller.

 The Student of Prague (1913) is a German silent film where a diabolical character steals the reflection of a young student out of his mirror, leading it to return later and terrorise him.

 Animator Jack King creates a doppelgänger for Donald Duck in Donald's Double Trouble (1946), where the twofold fowl speaks perfectly intelligible English and is well-mannered.

-The 1969 film Doppelgänger involves a journey to the far side of the sun, where the astronaut finds a counter-earth, a mirror image of home.
+The 1969 film Doppelgänger involves a journey to the far side of the Sun, where the astronaut finds a counter-Earth, a mirror image of home.
 He surmises his counterpart is at that moment on his Earth in the same predicament.

-Joseph Losey’s 1976 film Mr. Klein stars Alain Delon as an art dealer in Nazi-occupied Paris who receives a Jewish newspaper addressed to him.
-When the police suspect him as a member of the resistance, he begins a relentless pursuit of his supposed doppelgänger.

 English actor Roger Moore plays a man haunted by a doppelgänger, who springs to life following a near-death experience, in Basil Dearden's The Man Who Haunted Himself (1970).

-In the Soviet crime comedy film Gentlemen of Fortune (1971), Evgeny Troshkin (Yevgeny Leonov), a kind kindergarten teacher who has the same appearance as the wanted criminal known as "Docent", is sent on a mission to help Militsiya find an ancient golden helmet that Docent has hidden.

 The 1972 Robert Altman film Images has a doppelgänger for the hallucinating character played by Susanna York.

+Doppelgängers are a major theme of Andrzej Żuławski's Possession (1981), where the two protagonists, Anna (Isabelle Adjani) and Mark (Sam Neill), have two Doppelgängers.

 The 1991 French/Polish film, La double vie de Véronique (Polish: Podwójne życie Weroniki), directed by Krzysztof Kieślowski and starring Irène Jacob, explores the mysterious connection between two women, both played by Jacob, who share an intense emotional connection in spite of never having met one another.